zaqifathis/BIMserver-doc/Endpoints.md

 ```

 In this example, *handler* should be a function reference to the function that should be executed when the progress changes, the *callback* will be called after the *handler* is successfully registered.

+# Unregistering

+To make sure no memory and processing power is wasted, please remember to unregister any unused handlers.